carluqcor/EmotionFaceRecognition/README.md

 </p>

 ## Description
 EmotionFaceRecognition is a software designed to predict emotions from facial expressions written in Python.
+The purpose of this project is to allow a machine to be capable to detect face expressions in real time while predicting the emotions.

 ## Table of Contents
 * [Install](#install)